rst0git/libpod/docs/source/markdown/podman-container-checkpoint.1.md

 to explicitly disable including changes to the root file-system into the checkpoint archive file.

+**ignore-volumes**

+This only works in combination with **--export, -e**.
+If a checkpoint is exported to a tar.gz file it is possible with the help of **--ignore-volumes** to explicitly disable including the content of volumes associated with container into the checkpoint archive file.

 ## EXAMPLE

 podman container checkpoint mywebserver